gmadharh/gmadharh/README.md

 </h1>

 <p>

+  <h4>Early on, I've always been interested in making stuff on computers.
+It started with a Minecraft server and plugins.</h4>

-  Graduated from the University of Guelph majoring in Computer Science in 2022, quickly entered the industry and have been building stuff since then. 🙌
+  I've graduated in <b>Computer Science</b> from the University of Guelph in 2022, quickly entered the industry, and have continued building stuff. 🙌
 </p>

 <!-- Connect section -->